-Education/ Providing a Steady Stream of Professionals such as Doctors, Nurses, Pharmacists, Dentists, Optometrists, Psychologists, Medical Technicians, Nutritionists, Lawyers, Social Workers and other fields. health and well- being Goal 4 - Quality Education A societal tendency to lean towards these field of education might result in the disregard of other fields, which is actually also important in a holistic society. continue improving its programs and shall also continue to explore the introduction of other degree programs that are responsive -- -- -- --
+Key Products and Services Societal Value Potential Negative Impact of Contribution Management Approach to Negative Impact Education/ Providing a Steady Stream of Professionals such as Doctors, Nurses, Pharmacists, Dentists, Optometrists, Psychologists, Medical Technicians, Nutritionists, Lawyers, Social Workers and other fields. health and well- A societal tendency to lean towards these field of education might result in the disregard of other fields, which is actually also important in a holistic society. its programs and shall also continue to explore the introduction of other degree programs that are responsive

-\None/not applicable is not an acceptable answer.
+^{}None/not applicable is not an acceptable answer.
 For holding companies, the services and products of its subsidiaries may be disclosed.